Canon G9 X Mark II vs T6

-- Ready to shoot: Comes with a build-in lens, while the T6 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the T6 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 129x101mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the T6).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the T6).